 - (I wasn’t impressed by this.
 I had passed that up already.
 I loved the violin but didn’t want to spend most of my college days in the practice room or touring.
 I’d spent a lifetime being tied to the violin in that way, and in college I wanted a little freedom.)

 “What about the tape?
 Did you find that?”
 I was beginning to feel a tinge of impatience and even a slight dismissiveness, like a virtuoso violinist is want to become.
-A first chair violinist in excellent adult orchestras before most people even knew what a violin was, I had some of those snobbish tendencies that “stars” and “geniuses” can fall prey to.
+A first chair violinist in excellent adult orchestras before most kids even knew what a violin was, I had some of those snobbish tendencies that “stars” and “geniuses” – (or those who start to believe their own press) – can fall prey to.
 Tendencies that this incident would start to temper before long.

 “Good.
 The tape will be fine.
 Sorry you went to all that trouble, Leah.”

-That afternoon I found an old fashioned tape recorder sitting on my bed with a cassette tape of an Orange Blossom Special version one of the music department heads had suggested she get, and we listened to it; first together.
-I’m pretty sure I didn’t say this, but
+That afternoon I found an old fashioned tape recorder sitting on my bed with a cassette tape of a version of the quickly-becoming-a-pain-in-my-ass Orange Blossom Special, one the music department heads had suggested she get, and Leah herself, sitting nervously at my desk and staring at the tape recorder like it might attack her if she approached it.
+I did the honors, beginning to feel just a tickle of uneasiness in my belly, an unwelcome and strange sensation.
+We listened to it; first together.
+I have a really good poker face and so I’m pretty sure Leah didn’t see that

 I was fucking floored.

 I was always a very “by ear” violinist.
 Truth be told, if you’re a violinist, a real one, by definition, you have an amazing ear and you learn mostly by ear.
-(The sheet music, again, was meant for backup.)
+(The sheet music, again, was meant for backup.
+A backup that in this case I had severely underestimated.)

 AND THAT SHIT WAS CRAZY FUCKING FAST.
 (The tune, I mean.)